 Pituitary Adenoma: The Basics

-The pituitary gland is found between the eyes, just under the brain, and is made up of two parts: the anterior (front) pituitary and the posterior (back) pituitary.
+The pituitary gland is found between the eyes, and just under the brain.
+It is made up of two parts: the anterior (front) pituitary and the posterior (back) pituitary.
 The two parts make different hormones.
 Hormones help your body work.
-A pituitary adenoma is a non-cancerous (benign) growth that almost always grows in the anterior part of the pituitary gland.
+Most pituitary adenomas are non-cancerous (benign) growths that almost always grow in the anterior part of the pituitary gland.

 Risks